mohmmadd/Modmobjam/README.md

 $ gnuradio-companion GRC/jammer_gen.grc
 ```

-Then you can configure the central frequency with the WX GUI to target a frequency.
+Then you can configure the central frequency with the QT GUI to target a frequency.
 But this tool has also a feature to do it automatically.

 ### Automatic smartjamming